Info-Psyche/landing-page/README.md

 # landing-page

 In this project, I attempted to replicate a page provided by The Odin Project.
 I did this using what I have learned so far from TOP utilizing flex to arrange the content within the web page.
 I also learned new things while searching on google when I came across wanting to get the content to display a certain way but I have not yet learned how to yet through TOP.
 This was part of the learning process that TOP intended.
 I feel as if what I accomplished was well done for my skill level, but I acknowledge that there are limitations to what I'm aware of and believe it could be better and I wonder in what way that could be.
 Overall, this was good hands-on learning practice.
+Theme of the content on the webpage is inspired by Videodrome.
+Had fun with creating some made up website.